 Meet the Expert

 - Brittany Whitfield is a professional makeup artist living and working in New York City.
-Her work has been seen on the runway, the red carpet, the pages of magazines, and on television.
 She is also the brand founder of Crash and Blend.

 Skin Prep or Foundation Primer